 The full form of LC is a Letter of credit.
-A letter of creditLetter Of CreditA letter of credit is a payment mechanism in which the issuer's bank gives an economic guarantee to the exporter for the agreed payment amount if the buyer defaults.
-In international trade, buyers employ LC to reduce credit risk. is an instrument used mostly in international transactions where the document is given by the buyer’s bank, known as the issuing bank, that guarantees that the buyer will pay to the seller the correct amount timely and in case the buyer fails to pay the amount to the seller then the bank is liable to pay the outstanding dues to the seller on behalf of the buyer.
+A letter of creditLetter Of CreditA Letter of Credit (LC) is issued by a buyer’s bank to ensure timely, full payment to the seller.
+If the buyers default, the bank pays the sellers on their behalf. is used mostly in international transactions where the document the buyer’s bank gives, known as the issuing bank, guarantees that the buyer will pay the seller the correct amount.
+If the buyer fails to pay the amount to the seller, the bank must pay the outstanding dues on the buyer’s behalf.

 The features of the letter of credit are as follows –

-- Negotiability – the LC is considered an easily negotiable instrument and can be used as money as it can be passed on easily from one party to another.
-But LC is negotiable if it is issued as an unconditional promise to pay the amount on demand at a given point of time.
+- Negotiability – The LC is considered an easily negotiable instrument and can be used as money as it can be passed on quickly from one party to another.
+However, LC is negotiable if issued as an unconditional promise to pay the amount on demand at a given time.

-The different types of letter of credit are as follows –
+The different types of the letter of credit are as follows:

 - Irrevocable LC – This type of LC cannot be modified or canceled without the beneficiary’s prior approval.

-- Transferable LC – This type of LC is allowed to be transferred by the seller to other parties, and it acts as money.
+- Transferable LC – This type of LC is allowed to be transferred by the seller to other parties and acts as money.

-Mr. Edward having a business of clothes named Textile incorporation located in the USA, received an order of clothes worth $20,000 from a company named Clothing Incorporation located in London.
-Now the clothing incorporation is new to MR. Edward, so he demanded a letter of credit.
-So the buyer asked the local bank to issue the LC to the seller bank, which is an instrument which is a guarantee given by the buyer’s bank, which says that if the buyer fails to repay the number of dues, then the issuing bank will pay on behalf of the buyer.
+Mr. Edward, a clothes business named Textile Incorporation located in the USA, received an order of clothes worth $20,000 from a company named Clothing Incorporation located in London.
+The clothing incorporation was new to Mr. Edward, so he demanded a letter of credit.
+So, the buyer asked the local bank to issue the LC to the seller bank, which is an instrument that is a guarantee given by the buyer’s bank, which says that if the buyer fails to repay the number of dues, then the issuing bank will pay on behalf of the buyer.

-- Beneficiary – The beneficiary is the one who sells the goods & services and is the recipient of the amount in a business transaction.
-All the documents are to be provided by the beneficiary to process the letter of credit.
+- Beneficiary – The beneficiary is the one who sells the goods and services and is the recipient of the amount in a business transaction.
+The beneficiary will provide all the documents to process the letter of credit.

 - Issuing Bank – The issuing bank is the bank that issues a letter of credit upon receiving the parties’ satisfactory documents.
-In case the applicant fails to pay the money to the beneficiary, then the issuing bank has to pay on behalf of the applicant.
+If the applicant fails to pay the money to the beneficiary, the issuing bank must pay on the applicant’s behalf.

 - Advising Bank – The advising bank is the bank that advises the beneficiary about the use and advantage of the letter of credit.
 The bank is responsible for sending the required documents to the issuing bank and has no obligation to clear the dues if the issuing bank fails to retire its obligations.